-How An Escrow Account Works When Buying A Home
+How Does Escrow Work When Buying A House

 When you make an offer on a house, you’ll typically include a personal check for 1 – 2% of the purchase price, although it can be higher depending on the market and the custom in the area.
 This is called “earnest money” and shows the seller of the home that you’re a serious buyer.
 The check won’t be deposited until the seller accepts your offer.

 If your offer is rejected, you’ll get your money back.
-If the offer is accepted, the money will go into an escrow account to be held until it’s time to close.
+Otherwise, when the offer is accepted, the money will go into an escrow account to be held until it’s time to close.
 Then, the money will be used toward your down payment and closing costs.

 In this scenario, the escrow account acts as a neutral place where the money sits until all paperwork is finished and the home is officially yours.

 Now that you have the basics, here are the answers to some questions that might still come to mind.

 Can you have an escrow account without a mortgage?

 Even without a mortgage, homeowners will still have to pay their property-related taxes and homeowners insurance.
 If you’ve purchased a home without a loan or paid off your mortgage, it’s still possible to arrange an escrow account to help manage your property taxes and insurance premiums.
 You would just open a bank account and make payments into it each month to be used when the bills come due.

 How do you remove your escrow account from your mortgage?